-Robertson is currently researching, writing, and editing articles on the cultural history of Japanese eugenics; art, science, and technology; sex-gender systems; human-robot interfaces in Japan and elsewhere; and biomimetics.
+Robertson resides in Seattle and is currently researching, writing, and editing articles on the cultural history of Japanese eugenics; art, science, and technology; sex-gender systems; and the political economy of robotics in Japan and elsewhere.
 Her newest book is Robo Sapiens Japanicus: Robots, Gender, Family and the Japanese Nation (University of California Press, 2018); a Korean edition is forthcoming in 2023 and a Japanese edition is in progress.
 Although her primary area specialty is Japan, where she has lived for over two decades, Robertson has also worked in Sri Lanka (1982-1992) and since 1997 has been working in Israel as well.
 In addition to her academic work, she makes collages, watercolors, serigraphs, ceramics, and oil paintings (www.biwahamistudio.com).

 e-mail: email@example.com, firstname.lastname@example.org